 Faculty/staff are invited to present on various subjects related to undergraduate research and/or creative inquiry.
 While the conference committee is open to all topics that faculty/staff deem as important for emerging undergraduate researchers, below are examples of suggested topics we would like to see represented:

 Presentations should be 45 minutes long and will be live on the ForagerOne platform Wednesday, April 27 during one of the following timeframes: 10 a.m., 11 a.m. or 1:15 p.m.

 A virtual Undergraduate Research Discovery hour will be available for conference attendees from noon to 1 p.m.
 Wednesday, April 27.
 During this time, faculty will have the opportunity to discuss their current research and how undergraduate researchers can get involved in their research team/lab.

 NIU faculty, staff, alumni, and graduate students are invited to serve as judges for CURE poster presentations.
 Judges play a crucial role in this exciting event, providing important feedback for presenters to utilize for future presentations.

-Judging consists of rating a student's poster presentation and a short talk on the overall design, relevance of the project, appropriate methods used and presentation for the in-person event on April 26, 2022, in the Holmes Student Center.
+Judging consists of rating a student's poster presentation on the overall design, relevance of the project, appropriate methods used and presentation for the in-person event on April 26, 2022, in the Holmes Student Center.
 Judges are needed for the following sessions: